 Back to Journal

-Samuel Dickey, RICS Northern Ireland residential property spokesman, said: “It is encouraging that surveyors reported a pick-up in agree sales in May having seen a dip in April.
+Samuel Dickey, RICS Northern Ireland residential property Spokesman, said: “It’s encouraging to see that surveyors in NI are remaining optimistic.

 "The easing in mortgage rates has no doubt alleviated some of the pressures seen in the housing market, and this is perhaps why we’re seeing some increased demand.

 "And Northern Ireland respondents are still more confident about prices over the next 12 months than their counterparts elsewhere in England, Scotland and Wales, anticipating some upward movement.”

 Terry Robb, head of personal banking at Ulster Bank, added: “2024 began with good demand through January and we expect that this will continue in the coming months.
 Ulster Bank remains strongly committed to supporting homebuyers and remortgagers in 2024.

 "We recently reduced the rates on our new business and existing customer product ranges, which included rate reductions on two and five year deals for purchase and remortgage, as well as on our green mortgages.